This professional is available for new clients.

 About me

-I am a chartered Counselling Psychologist offering a flexible therapeutic approach encompassing principles of cognitive behavioural therapy and person-centred therapy.
-I am able to support people with a range of difficulties including anxiety, depression, PTSD/trauma, addictions, career stress, bereavement, chronic health conditions, compulsions and relationship problems.
+I am a Chartered Counselling Psychologist with years of clinical experience in the NHS and private practice.
+I offer a flexible therapeutic approach and support people with a range of difficulties including anxiety, low mood, PTSD/complex trauma, addictions, career stress, bereavement, chronic health conditions, compulsions and relationship difficulties.

 I have a special interest in trauma and the ways in which it can shape us throughout our lives, and impact our wellbeing, relationships and families.
-I am also interested in women's mental health issues including maternal psychology, birth trauma and relational abuse.
+I am also interested in women's mental health including issues of maternal psychology, birth trauma and relational abuse.

 My diverse career background includes working in legal, corporate, social care, health care and educational settings.
 I have also lived and worked overseas for a number of years.
 I have a knowledgeable and open-minded approach to people of all backgrounds.